JohnYoussef-hub/Spotify_Tool/README.md

 There are a lot of extensions, but to remove ads you should install this extension:
    ![Remove ads extension](https://i.imgur.com/ko6SJkH.png)

+**Important:**
+If you open Spotify and the Spicetify Marketplace is not visible, please click the "Use Spotify Tool" button again to reapply the modifications.
+This will ensure that the Marketplace is added properly.

 ## Disclaimer

 This tool is for educational and customization purposes only.
 It does not provide any premium features of Spotify.
 Please respect Spotify's terms of service when using this tool.